X-Sensing/python_dashboard_resources/deploy_cloud_and_AWS_notes/AWS_deploy_notes.md

 - Action Menu >> Manage IP >> Allocate an Elastic IP
 - On the new screen select: Allocate
 - This makes a new Static (Elastic) IP address
-- Action Menu >> Associate Elastic IP >> From the Pulldown menu select the appropriate EC2 >> Select Associate
+- Action Menu >> Associate Elastic IP >> From the Pull-down menu select the appropriate EC2 >> Select Associate

 The EC2 now has an IP address that will not change.